-Mashad rugs originate from Mashad, the capital city of Khorassan, a large province that lies sprawled across northeastern Iran.
+Mashad rugs or Meshed rugs originate from Mashad, the capital city of Khorassan, a large province that lies sprawled across northeastern Iran.
 Mashad is also one of the oldest cities in Iran.

 The city of Mashad was also called Mashhad or Meshed.
-The rugs that originate from this city are known as Mashad rugs or Meshed rugs.
+Some of the finest Persian rugs come from this region.

 Khorassan rugs are much sought after around the world because of their high quality and characteristic designs.
 Rug weaving in this region can be traced back to the Timurid Empire somewhere around the late middle ages.